 I had to be careful and find something that was not only affordable, but safe.
 Most of the places that I could almost afford were in shady neighborhoods and were pretty shabby.

 If you’re looking for an apartment be on the lookout for rental scams

 These days, there are plenty of online sites to find rentals like Apartments.com, Rent.com, Hotpads.com, and other online sites.
 There are also sites that cater to older people like SeniorLiving.com, After55.com, and Silvernest.
 Even still, you might click on an ad that is a rental scam in disguise.
 Read this guide to keep from getting duped.

 How I almost got screwed

 A man named Michael A emailed me with an offer for a “Chic $1,000 bachelor apartment in Studio City.”
 He said he owned it and the photos he attached made it look gorgeous.
-Studio City is an ideal location for me to live, so my interest was piqued.
+Studio City was an ideal location for me so my interest was piqued.

 Most small apartments in Studio City start at a minimum of $2000 but many are much more expensive.
 Michael claimed that he was being transferred to the UK and needed a responsible person to rent his place.
 He also said he had no problem with dogs.
-(I have 2 small pooches) If I wanted to, I could use his furniture or he would put his stuff in storage.
+At the time, I had 2 small pooches.
+If I wanted to, I could use his furniture or he would put his stuff in storage.